 In this work, we proposed a machine-learning framework for ASD detection in people of different ages (Toddlers, Children, Adolescents, and Adults).
 We show that predictive models based on ML techniques are useful tools for this task.
 After completing the initial data processing, those ASD datasets were scaled using four different types of feature scaling (QT, PT, normalizer, MAS) techniques, classified using eight different ML classifiers (AB, RF, DT, KNN, GNB, LR, SVM, LDA).
-We then analyzed each feature scaled dataset's classification performance and identified FS best-performing and classification the approaches.
+We then analyzed each feature scaled the best-performing FS and classification approaches.
 We considered different statistical evaluation measures such as accuracy, ROC, F1-Score, precision, recall, Mathews correlation coefficient (MCC), kappa score, and Log loss to justify the experimental findings.
 Consequently, our proposed prediction models based on ML techniques can be utilized as an alternative or even a helpful tool for physicians to accurately identify ASD cases for people of different ages.
 Additionally, the feature importance values were calculated to identify the most prominent features for ASD prediction by employing four different FSTs (IGAE, GRAE, RFAE, and CAE).
 Therefore, the experimental analysis of this research will allow healthcare practitioners to take into account the most important features while screening ASD cases.
 In the future, we intend to collect more data related to ASD and construct a more generalized prediction model for people of any age to improve ASD detection and other neuro-developmental disorders.